 How to test blood pH level

 - Urine pH test: This test works similar to the saliva pH test, but it tests urine instead of saliva.
 The pH test strip for testing urine is the same as the saliva pH test strip.
 For best result, do the test in the morning after your first trip to the bathroom.
 For the afternoon and evening test, you should wait a few hours after eating before doing them.
-To buy pH test strips, please visit this online store.
+To buy pH test strips for urine, visit .

 - Blood pH test: This test is not as convenient as the saliva and urine pH test, but it is usually more accurate.
 To do the blood pH test, you will need to visit your doctor and get your blood drawn.